What is eCommerce?

 Order Fulfilment

-View new order records with all the information required to fulfill the order, access order records with important notes added, while at the same time having easy access to orders that are awaiting payment or shipment and orders that have already been processed.
+View new order records with all the information required to fulfil the order, access order records with important notes added, while at the same time having easy access to orders that are awaiting payment or shipment and orders that have already been processed.

 Inventory Management